sfowooza/odooBitnami/README.md

     Or from the Odoo Community Association (OCA) github handle on the link below [OCA Github modules](https://github.com/oca)

-    Place the donwloaded module in your local custom addons folder which will automaticlaly be mapped to the host custom addons folder in odoo container
+    Place the donwloaded module in your local custom addons folder which will automaticlaly be mapped to the host custom addons folder in odoo container.

     Make sure you've opened the appropriate user permissions in your host custom addons folder and given appropriate user ownership rights.

-22. Restart Odoo docker container
+23. Restart Odoo docker container
     ```
     docker-compose restart
     ```